bgeffrault/portfolioReact/README.md

 ## Deploy with firebase

-Run the script `npm run build` then if the projects has not been set already:
+If your project has not been initialize with firebase then run the following command:
 `firebase init` select config and use repos `build` then do not change the file like index keep yours.

+Otherwise:
-Once the project is set `firebase deploy` ...
+`npm run deploy` ...
 It's alive !

 ## Available Scripts